-None have been announced - And there may NEVER be an upgrade market for legacy Windows PC and Apple Macintosh Pro tower owners who want to add a ThunderBolt port adapter card into one of their open PCI-X slots.
+None have been announced - and there may NEVER be an upgrade market for legacy Windows PC and Apple Macintosh Pro tower owners who want to add a ThunderBolt port adapter card into one of their open PCI-X slots.
 WHY?
 Because it technically may not be possible to 'add' additional T-Bolt ports via a PCI card.
 Intel's website implies that for such direct access to the PCI bus, CPU AND graphics chipset - the ThunderBolt chipset needs to be integrated into the logic board and not just hanging off an open PCI-Express slot.
-However, Sonnet Technologies has announced ships a 2-Slot external PCI-e expansion chassis with chainable ThunderBolt ports at the rear that will allow EXTERNAL PCI cards to hang off the external ThunderBolt port.
+However, Sonnet Technologies has announced ships external PCI-e expansion chassis with chainable ThunderBolt ports at the rear that will allow EXTERNAL PCI cards to hang off a modern Mac with an external ThunderBolt or ThunderBolt 2 port.

 DisplayPort Functions In ThunderBolt

 ThunderBolt also supports external DisplayPort computer displays - with all the bandwidth needed to drive multiple, high-resolution HD monitors at fast speeds.
 It's no coincidence that ThunderBolt connectors, sockets and plugs use the same form factor that Apple's been using with it's mini DisplayPort.